Lil-credits/EPOS/Docs/software-architecture/epos-software-architecture.md

 - **Education Web Portal**:
   - This component serves as the user interface (UI) where teachers can seamlessly create modules and issue micro-credentials to their students.
 It provides an intuitive platform for managing educational content and interactions.
+  - Rationale: The Education Web Portal is designed to offer a user-friendly interface for educators to efficiently manage their courses and issue micro-credentials.
+By centralizing these functions in a dedicated portal, we enhance user experience and streamline administrative tasks.

 - **Education Web Portal API**:
   - Serving as the backend server of the web portal, this component is built using vert.x, a powerful toolkit for building reactive applications on the Java Virtual Machine (JVM).
 The API facilitates seamless communication between the frontend UI and various backend services, ensuring smooth operation and responsiveness.